 The future of Local Government finance now holds many uncertainties.
-Currently there have been no Government Funding forecasts announced for years 2022/23 and beyond.
-During the past year, the COVID pandemic has had a significant financial impact on the council in its role as community leader.
+The COVID pandemic has had a significant financial impact on the council in its role as community leader.

 We will continue to support our residents and businesses through these challenging times, particularly the vulnerable and those in need of significant intervention to ensure they are protected.
 Alongside this, we are working with communities to support the pandemic recovery.

-Taking this all into consideration, we continue to deliver our Corporate Strategy outcomes while maintaining working balances and mitigating risk through the COVID-19 pandemic.
+Taking this all into consideration, we continue to deliver our Corporate Strategy outcomes while maintaining working balances and mitigating risk through the cost of living crisis.

-- Continuously Reviewing fees and charges to ensure full cost recovery, where this is not possible reviewing how the associated services are delivered to reduce costs or accepting a discounted charge in return for an appropriate community benefit.
+- continuously reviewing fees and charges to ensure full cost recovery and, where this is not possible, reviewing how the associated services are delivered to reduce costs or accepting a discounted charge in return for an appropriate community benefit

-Whilst the Council will explore opportunities to identify and secure additional income with which to support services, it is clear that there is also the opportunity to balance its budget through the strict management of expenditure levels and securing efficiencies.
+Whilst we will explore opportunities to identify and secure additional income to support services, it's clear that there is also the opportunity to balance the budget through the strict management of expenditure levels and securing efficiencies.

-The Council will ensure that services continue to drive through efficiencies and continually review their working practices and operations to try and make them as efficient as possible.
+We will ensure that services continue to drive through efficiencies and continually review working practices and operations to try and make them as efficient as possible.

 How the money is spent